simonrose121/phd/_posts/2016-11-18-programming-paradigms.md

 	- Amn independant module of code that fulfils a certain task and can be referenced from the main code.
 - Concurrency
 	- Performing more than one operation at one time.

+Nondeterminism isn't found in educational programming environments due to it's unpredictability.
+Novice programmers (particularly children) find it a difficult to understand that an identical program do something different on each execution.

+State, which variables and mutable data, are included in environments such as Scratch.
+Dealing with data (and therefore state) is described as a key element of computational thinking.

+Some more complex environments, such as Snap!
+(Berkeley's procedural extension to Scratch) and Wonder Workshop's Blockly application for it's Dash and Dot robots allow the use of procedures.

+Concurrency is found in most educational programming environments.
+Blocks of code can be run on the same start event (mimicking concurrency, if not at a computational level) and event listeners can fire code simultaneously depending on the program structure.
+[ToonTalk]({{ site.baseurl }}{% post_url 2016-11-04-toontalk %}) uses the concurrent constraint paradigm, in which goals are satisfied concurrently (this interesting uses nondeterminism).

+**Relevant Paradigms**

 The programming paradigms relevant to educational programming languages/environments.